rsavoye/gosm/README.md

 * Convert a KML file containing a polygon to an OSM .poly file.
 ./kml2poly.sh infile.kml

-* Read a .polyfile into an postgresql database ./polyin,sh --database Utah --operation trail

 * Convert a Shapefile into an OSM file.
 ./shp2map.py --infile foo.shp --convfile utahgis.conv --outfile utah.osm